 Skin resurfacing techniques, both chemical peels and lasers, have added a significant dimension of skin rejuvenation and a level of youthful results as never seen before.
 The CO2 laser remains the “gold standard” for skin resurfacing lasers, achieving very long-lasting results that are often not completely developed or appreciated for 12-24 months after resurfacing.
-The Erbium Yag laser is useful for a lighter smoothing effect with less redness and recovery, but also with less long-lasting results.
+The C02 with fractional laser technology is useful for a lighter smoothing effect with less redness and recovery, but also with less long-lasting results.
 The laser can be repeated at safe intervals to maintain or enhance the smooth youthful surface of the skin.
 Dr. Ptak has performed hundreds of these procedures with safe and predictable results.

 Who is a Candidate?

 The CO2 laser procedure is great for anyone who has ever wished that they could “renew” their complexion to make it smoother and more even-toned.
 Cosmetic laser resurfacing is a procedure that smooths the facial skin by using a laser to refinish damaged areas and shrink fine wrinkles.
 It also corrects areas of uneven pigmentation.
 You may be a good candidate for laser resurfacing if you have any of the following conditions: